Initialization

 });

-For more details on setting up the Kanban Toolbar, check out the Configuration section.
+For details on configuring the Toolbar, read the Configuration section.

 Configuration properties